CluedIn-io/CluedIn.Documentation/docs/110-key-terms-and-features/100-entity-codes.md

   lastName: "smith"
 }]
 ```
-If we add a rule to capitalize firstName and lastName, it means the records will be changed as in the example below.
+If we add a rule to capitalize firstName and lastName, the records will be changed as in the example below.

 ```
 [{